 Grading System: Students registered for graduate units shall receive a grade of: "Satisfactory" (S), "Unsatisfactory" (U), or "Incomplete" (I).
 "Graduate units" include undergraduate courses taken for graduate credit where additional work has been assigned to bring the course to the graduate level.
 Any graduate student taking an undergraduate course for graduate credit should be graded according to the graduate standards, "Satisfactory" or "Unsatisfactory".
-The grade of "Satisfactory" shall only be awarded if the student's work has met or exceeded an undergraduate 3.0 standard, including any additional work assigned to raise an undergraduate course to the graduate level (see Section II, A).
-Any graduate student taking an undergraduate course receives a grade of "Satisfactory" if the student's work has met or exceeded an undergraduate 3.0 standard.

-Undergraduate courses at 000- through 200- levels taken by graduate students for language exam preparation or for remedial reasons are assigned grades on the undergraduate 4.0 scale and these courses do not require completion of a narrative course evaluation.
+The grade of "Satisfactory" shall only be awarded if the student's work has met or exceeded an undergraduate 3.0 standard, including any additional work assigned to raise an undergraduate course to the graduate level. (see Section II, A) Any graduate student taking an undergraduate course receives a grade of "Satisfactory" if the student's work has met or exceeded an undergraduate 3.0 standard.
+Undergraduate courses at 000-through 200-levels taken by graduate students for language exam preparation or for remedial reasons are assigned grades on the undergraduate 4.0 scale and these courses do not require completion of a a narrative course evaluation.

 Student Evaluations: At the end of each semester, the instructor of each unit of graduate instruction or supervision shall promptly submit a final evaluation of every student enrolled for that unit.
-The evaluations shall be submitted to GSAS by the date communicated by the GSAS office; they shall be shared with the students upon receipt.
 In the case of a year-long course, an interim report shall be submitted at the end of the first semester.
 The evaluation shall consist of a formal grade and a descriptive passage, including a consideration of the student's ability for advanced research and teaching.